kylepclarkson/Covid-in-Canada/README.md

 The trend of new cases and active cases are shown using a 7-day average for each statisitc.
 An average of the last seven days is used due to how some provinces report numbers (e.g. British Columbia groups weekend reports into Monday's report) and to smooth the trend.

+---
+This is my first React app as I learn the framework.
+Any feedback would be appreciated (: